NDF BOARD

 CLAIRE LANYON (CHAIRPERSON)

-Claire is the Manager, Cultural Collections at the University of Auckland.
+Claire is Manager, Collection Development and Access at the University of Auckland.
 Previously she worked for Auckland Museum as Learning Manager, developing and implementing new learning programmes onsite, offsite and online.

 Before joining the GLAM sector Claire worked for Apple where she led schools and jurisdictions through whole-school technology adoption, working with leadership teams to influence transformational change in teaching and learning practices.